NatoBoram/switcheroo/README.md

 Switch your currently held item for an effective item when clicking on a block.

 This project is in early development.
 It works, but it could be better.
+Also there's no config.

 ## Usage